antonyjohn1997/Linux_studies/Linux_commands.md

  The command tar xzf nmap-7.70.tar.gz is used in Linux to extract the contents of a compressed tarball file named nmap-7.70.tar.gz.

+## navigating the linux file system

+Cd

+Ls

+Pwd

+Mkdir

+Touch

+Nano file1

+Cp file1 newdata/

+Cp file* newdata/        all files named file copied to newdata/

+Rm file?      it remove all file with name file and single digit

+Suppose we have file1 file2 file3 file12 file13 , when we run this command then file12 and file 13 still remain there.
+##
+Rm file*

+This remove all file named file with any digit

+##
+Mv ../file* .      this move all files from preve directory to current directory

+Ls
+then we can see all moved files in here
+##
+Rmdir newdata/   it remove directory called newdata .

+##
+Locate adduser

+The locate command in Linux is used to quickly find files or directories on your system.
+##
+Sudo updatedb

+The sudo updatedb command updates the locate database on your Linux system.
+This database is used by the locate command to quickly search for files and directories.
+##
+/var/log/syslog

+The /var/log/syslog file is a log file in Linux systems that contains general system activity logs, including messages from the kernel, system services, and various software.
+It is one of the most important log files for monitoring and troubleshooting system events.

+##
+Cat /etc/group | grep ubuntu

+Cat /etc/group | grep ubuntu >> newfile

+Cat newfile

+The /etc/group file is a configuration file in Linux systems that defines the groups on the system.
+It contains information about user groups and their associated members.

+Purpose of /etc/group

+    Groups: A group is a collection of users.
+Groups are used to assign permissions for files and directories to multiple users at once, rather than individually.

+    Group Membership: The file contains the list of users that belong to each group.

+Example /etc/group File

+root:x:0:root

+    Group name: root

+    Group password: x (not used)

+    GID: 0 (ID for the root group, typically the primary administrative group)

+    Members: root

+| grep ubuntu:

+The pipe (|) sends the output of the cat /etc/group command to grep, which searches through the output for the string ubuntu.

+    grep ubuntu filters and only shows lines that contain the string ubuntu.
+This can match group names, group members, or any part of the line with "ubuntu".

+>> newfile:

+The >> operator appends the output of the previous command to a file named newfile.
+If newfile doesn't exist, it will be created.

+    Append: >> ensures that the output is added to the end of the file rather than overwriting the file.
+If you used >, it would overwrite the file.

+Cat /etc/group | grep ubuntu > newfile

+> newfile:

+The > operator redirects the output of the previous command to a file named newfile.

+    Overwrite: If newfile already exists, it will be overwritten with the new content.
+If it doesn't exist, it will be created.

+##

+Head /etc/group

+will display the first 10 lines of the /etc/group file, similar to:

+root:x:0:root

+daemon:x:1:daemon

+bin:x:2:bin,sys

+sys:x:3:sys

+adm:x:4:syslog

+tty:x:5:tty

+staff:x:6:staff

+lp:x:7:lp

+disk:x:8:disk

+games:x:9:games

+##

+Tail /etc/group

+Print last 10 lines

+##

+Cut –d :  -f3  /etc/group

+the command cut -d : -f3 /etc/group is used to extract and display the third field from each line of the /etc/group file, where the fields are delimited by a colon (:).

+Explanation:

+    cut: The cut command is used to split a file into sections based on delimiters.

+    -d :: This option tells cut to use a colon (:) as the delimiter between fields.

+    -f3: This option specifies that you want to extract the third field (the Group ID (GID)) from each line.

+    /etc/group: This is the file being processed, which contains information about system groups.

+Example /etc/group Line:

+root:x:0:root

+daemon:x:1:daemon

+bin:x:2:bin,sys

+sys:x:3:sys

+adm:x:4:syslog

+Output:

+Running cut -d : -f3 /etc/group will produce:

+0

+1

+2

+3

+4

+##

+Cut –d :  -f3 /etc/group | sort  -n

+Print values from small to large

+##

+Cut –d: -f3 /etc/group | sort –rn

+Print values from large to small

+##

+Wc /etc/group

+The command wc /etc/group is used to display the word count (i.e., the number of lines, words, and characters) in the /etc/group file.